wenleicao/wenleicao.github.io/_posts/2017-03-11-Observe-SAP-Data-Service-CDC-Behavior-Using-Table-Comparison.md

 <img src="/images/blog5/cdc3_incoming_dup.PNG" >

-if we check this option, that means our incoming data could have mulitiple records for one customer.
+If we check this option, that means our incoming data could have mulitiple records for one customer.
 Let us see what happens if we redo the previous step with this option on.
 <img src="/images/blog5/cdc3_after.PNG" >

 You can see on the left side, the existing table has been updated with the most updated info.
 That is good.